mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 of view, we imagine following the time trajectory of *a single cell*.
 The probability $P(m, t)$ of finding a cell with $m$ mRNAs at time $t$ is then proportional to the time this cell spent with this number of molecules.
-(B) On the occupation number point of view we imagine observing a large number of isogenic cells (different colors represent the individuality of each cell).
+(B) On the occupation number point of view, we imagine observing a large number of isogenic cells (different colors represent the individuality of each cell).
 The probability $P(m,t)$ is then interpreted as the fraction of the cells representing such copy number exactly at time $t$.
 (C) Chemical master equations